Q: What is the TrackTown Summer Series?

 July 2 – Portland (Mt.
 Hood Community College)

-July 6 – New York City (Icahn Stadium on Randall’s Island)
+July 6 – New York City (Icahn Stadium on Randall’s Island Park)

 The first West Coast meet will be held at Cobb Track and Angell Field on the Stanford University campus.
 The second West Coast meet will be held at Mt.
 Hood Community College, located just outside the vibrant city of Portland.
 Each of those meets will include all four teams and will benefit each team’s standing going into the Championship meet at Icahn Stadium in New York City.
-The championship meet will feature 20 events, including a 5K road race which the public will be invited to join, and a mixed 4x400m relay – with two females and two males on each squad – to bring the meet to a climactic close.
+The championship meet will feature 20 events, including a 5K road race which the public can JOIN, and a mixed 4x400m relay – with two females and two males on each squad – to bring the meet to a climactic close.
 Read more about the dates and locations of the meets HERE.

 Q: What events will be held as part of the TrackTown summer Series?